IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 **7. Admin Panel**
 - Admins can manage users, sellers, products, and orders.
 - Admins can approve or reject seller product listings.

+**8. Delivery Integration**
+- Real-time updates for order shipping and delivery status provided by third-party services.

 ---